 - Autologous Bone Marrow Transplant: In this technique, the patient is the donor.
-Doctors harvest the healthy bone marrows before performing chemotherapy or a radiation therapy.
-After the treatment, they inject back the bone marrow in the patient’s body again that help to build and restore new marrows.
+Doctors harvest healthy bone marrows before performing chemotherapy or radiation therapy.
+Once the bone marrow treatment is done, they inject back the bone marrow in the patient’s body again that helps to build and restore new marrows.

 - Allogenic Bone Marrow Transplant: Bone marrow is extracted from a genetically compatible donor.
 A close relative or family member can be a suitable match for the transplant.
 However, in order to find the best match blood tests are conducted to find matching HLA.

 - Umbilical Cord Blood Transplant: In umbilical cord blood transplant, the cells are taken from the umbilical cord of a newborn.
 Although the blood cells are still naive indicating that they are not active enough to attack other cells.
 It is a type of allogeneic bone marrow transplant.